 On 25th July, students discovered an advert on Rightmove for a two-bedroom house in Selly Oak for female students 'with reduced rent' for 'special favours'.

-Posted by Student Tenant on Rightmove, the terraced house was supposedly priced at £100 per month.
+Posted by the student lettings agency Student Tenant on Rightmove, the terraced house was supposedly priced at £92 per month.
 Yet, the property, only 20 minutes from Selly Oak station, situated in Longbridge, was open for a reduced rent to be 'discussed'.

 Sunchi Chen, a student at UoB shared the online advertisement to the Facebook page ‘Fab ‘N Fresh’ after finding the post on Twitter.